everaccountable/easy_prefs/README.md

 Use `Arc<Mutex<>>` to share the preferences struct between threads.
 Trying to call `load()` on the same struct from multiple threads simultaneously will return an error.

-### Temporary Files & Atomic Writes
+### Atomic Writes

-To ensure data integrity, writes are performed as follows:
+To ensure data integrity, writes are atomic on all platforms:

+**Native platforms:**
-- Data is first written to a temporary file.
+- Data is first written to a temporary file
-- The temporary file is renamed to the final file, ensuring the preferences file is never left in a partially written state.
+- The temporary file is atomically renamed to the final file
+- This ensures the preferences file is never left in a partially written state

+**WASM/Browser environments:**
+- localStorage provides atomic writes by specification
+- The `setItem()` method either fully succeeds or leaves the old data untouched
+- If the browser crashes or runs out of storage, your existing data remains intact

 ### Testing with `load_testing()`